KerimKochekov/Tarjan_path_problem/README.md

 <img src="https://github.com/KerimKochekov/Tarjan_path_problems/blob/main/bin/example_graph.png" width="50%" height="auto" style="text-align:center" alt="example graph">

 **Notes from paper:**
-- For dense graphs the time bound is O(n^3 + m) and the space bound is O(n^2).
-(Note that m, the number of edges, is bounded by n 2 unless the graph contains multiple edges.)
-- Flow graph is reducible if every cycle has a single entry from the start vertex.
+- Flow graph is reducible if every cycle has a single entry from the start vertex or the flow graph's all dominator strong components are single vertices.